makeplans/makeplans-api/readme.md

 `POST /people/perishable_token/send` will send a SMS with a five digit code (the token) or an email with a link which includes the token in the URL.
 Specify either `person[email]` or `person[phone_number]`.

+*Sending via email is not yet implemented.
+Only SMS token is possible.*

 #### Verify perishable token

 `POST /people/perishable_token/verify`.
 This will return a person if authentication is successful.
 If the email or phone_number is already registered to a person then that person will be returned.
 If no person exists with the specified email/phone_number then a empty person object will be returned.
 You then have to make another call to create the person.
 If the token and the identifier do not match an error is returned.